-World History is strongly recommended for all first year students.
 The purpose of this course is to enable students to understand their connections to the development of civilizations by examining the past to prepare for their future as participating members of a global community.
-This course is designed to provide students with a broad understanding of the economic, political, technological, religious and social developments that created the western civilization.
-This course includes an examination of the Renaissance and the Reformation; European Colonial Expansion to Africa, Asia and the Americas; the Age of Absolutism; Enlightenment; the French Revolution; the Industrial Revolution; Nationalism in Europe; the New Imperialism; WWI and the Russian Revolution and the Rise of Totalitarianism and Democracy.
-Honors World History Recommendation: Teacher Recommendation 1 credit/full year Grade 9
+This course is designed to provide students with a broad understanding of the economic, political, technological, religious and social developments that shaped the world we live in today. \\Courses offered during school years beginning with an odd number.
+Honors World History Recommendation: 2.7/B or higher in 8th grade Social Studies or Teacher Recommendation 1 credit/full year Grade 9

-Honors World History is strongly recommended for self motivated learners.
+This course is the advanced introductory Social Studies course for self-motivated Freshmen.
 The purpose of this course is to enable students to understand their connections to the development of civilizations by examining the past to prepare for their future as participating members of a global community.
-This course is designed to provide students with a broad understanding of the economic, political, technological, religious and social developments that created the western civilization.
-This course includes an examination of the Renaissance and the Reformation; European Colonial Expansion to Africa, Asia and the Americas; the Age of Absolutism; Enlightenment; the French Revolution; the Industrial Revolution; Nationalism in Europe; the New Imperialism; WWI and the Russian Revolution and the Rise of Totalitarianism and Democracy. ^{}Courses offered during school years beginning with an odd number.
-Economics .50 credit/1 semester Grade 11-12
+This course is designed to provide students with a broad understanding of the economic, political, technological, religious and social developments that shaped the world we live in today.

+Economics

+.50 credit/1 semester Grade 11-12

 Economics is the study of choices and decisions people make about how to use the world's resources.
 This course will help the student make informed decisions about their financial resources.
 They will gain an understanding of the relationship between economic concepts and real-world economic events affecting all people in the global economy.
 Included in Economics is the study of the American free enterprise system, government intervention in our economy, supply and demand, inflation, unemployment, business structures, the Stock Market, money and banking, and personal finance.
-Honors Economics Recommendation: 80% 2.5 or higher in previous Social Studies course .50 credit/1 semester Grades 11-12 Economics is the study of choices and decisions people make about how to use the world's resources.
+Honors Economics Recommendation: 2.7/B or higher in previous Social Studies course .50 credit/1 semester Grades 11-12

+Economics is the study of choices and decisions people make about how to use the world's resources.
 This course will help the student make informed decisions about their financial resources.
 They will gain an understanding of the relationship between economic concepts and real-world economic events affecting all people in the global economy.
 Included in Economics is the study of the American free enterprise system, government intervention in our economy, supply and demand, inflation, unemployment, business structures, the Stock Market, money and banking, and personal finance.

+American Government & Civics

-Government .50 credit/1 semester Grades 11 -12
+.50 credit/1 semester Grades 11 -12

 Government is an essential and foundational social studies course with primary emphasis on the functioning of national, state and local government institutions.
-Other topics covered in this survey course include the US Constitution and the American legal system, current issues of concern to the United States, values and decision making techniques, propaganda and persuasion techniques, political parties and the voting process.
-Honors Government Recommendation:80% 2.5 or higher in previous Social Studies course .50 credit/1 semester Grades 11 - 12
+Other topics covered in this survey course include the US Constitution and the American legal system, current issues of concern to the United States, values and decision making techniques as rights and responsibilities of citizenship, and political parties and the voting process.
+This is a preparatory course for the New Hampshire mandated Citizenship test required for graduation.
+Honors American Government & Civics :Recommendation: 2.7/B or higher in previous Social Studies course .50 credit/1 semester Grades 11 - 12

-Honors Government is an essential and foundational social studies course with a concentration on the United States Constitution and the Bill of Rights, and their effects on everyday life.
-Additional emphasis will be placed on the functioning of national, state and local institutions; the American legal system; current issues of concern to the United States; values and decision-making techniques; propaganda and persuasion techniques; and political parties and the voting process.
-All honors level government students will demonstrate advanced skills in oral and written communication.
-In addition they will be expected to do a research paper, documents based readings, and participate in case studies, debates, and participate in a major project.
+Honors Government is an essential and foundational social studies course with a concentration on the United States Constitution and the Bill of Rights, and their effects on everyday life, for self motivated Juniors and Seniors.
+Additional emphasis will be placed on the functioning of national, state and local institutions; the American legal system; current issues of concern to the United States; values and decision-making techniques as rights and responsibilities of citizenship, and political parties and the voting process.
+This is a preparatory course for the New Hampshire mandated Citizenship test required for graduation.

 United States History

 1 credit/full year Grade 10